Yudistiraprtm/Digital-Marketing-Company_Finance-Analysis/README.md

 - **Highest profitability:** SaaS (gross margin), Influencer Marketing (net margin).
 - **Marketing efficiency:** Shift spend toward highest-ROAS / lowest-CAC services; track at service level monthly.

----

-## 👤 About

-Built as an **intermediate-level portfolio project** for a **Junior Finance Analyst** role, demonstrating practical financial analysis, Excel modelling, and business storytelling.

-*Open the workbook in Excel for the live, formula-driven dashboard.*